-1. Please identify the general nature of the condition requiring temporary light duty: 2.
-Please identify the anticipated duration for the need for tem porary light duty: 3.
-Please identify any work restrictions or other changes in wo the temporary condition: orking conditions required 4.
-Please indicate whether there is the likelihood of sudden in capacitation: Signature of treating physician Date
+1. Please identify the general nature of the condition re equiring temporary light duty: 2.
+Please identify the anticipated duration for the need I for temporary light duty: 3.
+Please identify any work restrictions or other chang the temporary condition: es in working conditions required 4.
+Please indicate whether there is the likelihood of su dden incapacitation: Signature of treating physician Date